 The Company considers all highly liquid investments with a remaining maturity of 90 days or less at the time of purchase to be cash equivalents.
 Cash and cash equivalents consist of deposits with commercial banks in checking, interest-bearing, and demand money market accounts.
-The Company invests excess cash in marketable securities with high credit ratings.
-These securities consist primarily of U.S. Treasury or agency obligations and corporate debt and are classified as "available-for-sale."
+The Company invests excess cash in marketable securities with high credit ratings which are classified in Level 1 and Level 2 of the fair value hierarchy.
+These securities consist primarily of corporate debt and asset-backed securities and are classified as "available-for-sale."
 Management may liquidate any of these investments in order to meet the Company's liquidity needs in the next year.
-Accordingly, any investments with contractual maturities greater than one year from the balance sheet date are classified as short-term in the balance sheet.
+Accordingly, any investments with accompanying contractual maturities greater than one year from the balance sheet date are classified as short-term in the balance sheet.

 Realized gains and losses from the sale of marketable securities, if any, are calculated using the specific-identification method.
-Realized gains and losses and declines in value judged to be other-than-temporary are included in interest income or expense in the statements of operations.
-Unrealized holding gains and losses are reported in accumulated other comprehensive loss, in the balance sheet.
+Realized gains and losses and declines in value judged to be other-than-temporary are included in interest income or expense in the statements of operations and comprehensive loss.
+Unrealized holding gains and losses are reported in accumulated other comprehensive loss in the balance sheet.
 To date, the Company has not recorded any impairment charges on its marketable securities related to other-than-temporary declines in market value.
 In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investees' financial condition, and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.